As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 I had a hard time with the movement against plastic straws.
 I love the feel of a plastic straw, and the metal and silicone versions didn’t cut it for me.

-When Ross bought me my first glass straw, I was in love.
+When my husband bought me my first glass straw, I was in love.

 How to Care for Your Straw

 Glass is a breeze to clean.
 The straw is dishwasher safe, but on the boat and in an RV, we use the included straw cleaning brush.
-A drop of dish soap on the brush and it cleans up in no time.
-Even iced tea stains are no problem.
+A drop of dish soap on the brush and the straw cleans up in no time.
+Even iced tea stains are no problem, whereas metal and silicone suffer from hard-to-remove stains.

 You can check out the Hummingbird glass straws here.
 In addition to their other useful features, they are made by a small company in the US.